Tutor Perini (NYSE:TPC) Releases Quarterly Earnings Results, Misses Expectations By $1.82 EPS

-Tutor Perini (NYSE:TPC – Get Rating) released its quarterly earnings data on Wednesday.
-The construction company reported ($1.80) earnings per share for the quarter, missing the consensus estimate of $0.02 by ($1.82), Briefing.com reports.
-Tutor Perini had a negative net margin of 2.24% and a negative return on equity of 5.48%.
-The firm had revenue of $906.65 million for the quarter, compared to analyst estimates of $976.17 million.
-During the same period last year, the business earned $0.57 EPS.
-The company’s revenue was down 12.6% compared to the same quarter last year.
+Tutor Perini (NYSE:TPC – Get Rating) posted its quarterly earnings data on Wednesday.
+The construction company reported ($1.80) EPS for the quarter, missing the consensus estimate of $0.02 by ($1.82), Briefing.com reports.
+The company had revenue of $906.65 million during the quarter, compared to analysts’ expectations of $976.17 million.
+Tutor Perini had a negative return on equity of 5.48% and a negative net margin of 2.24%.
+The company’s revenue for the quarter was down 12.6% on a year-over-year basis.
+During the same quarter last year, the company earned $0.57 earnings per share.
 Tutor Perini updated its FY23 guidance to $0.45-0.65 EPS and its FY 2023 guidance to $0.45-$0.65 EPS.

 Tutor Perini Corp. engages in the provision of construction services.
 It operates through the following business segments: Civil, Building, and Specialty Contractors.
 The Civil segment specializes in public works construction and the replacement and reconstruction of infrastructure across the major geographic regions of the United States.